MattesGroeger/MGBenchmark/Readme.md

 ### Using results directly

 You can easily create your own console logs.
-For that you have to disable the default console output:
+For that you should disable the default console output:

 ```obj-c
 [MGBenchmark setDefaultTarget:nil];